Mr Poowin Bunyavejchewin

 BA (Hons) (Thammasat), MA (Hull), PhD (Naresuan–pending)

-Poowin Bunyavejchewin is a senior researcher at the Institute of East Asian Studies (IEAS) at Thammasat University in suburban Bangkok, and Joint Editor-in-Chief of its in-house journal, International Journal of East Asian Studies.
+Poowin Bunyavejchewin is Senior Researcher at the Institute of East Asian Studies (IEAS) at Thammasat University in suburban Bangkok, and was Joint Editor-in-Chief of its in-house journal, International Journal of East Asian Studies.
 He is also founding Head of the University’s Research Unit in History and International Politics (TU-HIP).
 He is simultaneously pursuing a PhD in Political Science at Naresuan University in Phitsanulok, Thailand.
 His research interests include Asia-Pacific security, regional multilateralism in Southeast Asia, Thai foreign policy, and Thai boys love (BL) media.

-His publications have appeared in academic journals, such as the Austrian Journal of South-East Asian Studies and Pertanika Journal of Social Sciences & Humanities.
+His publications have appeared in academic journals, such as the Austrian Journal of South-East Asian Studies and Asian Politics & Policy.
 His opinions on BL trends in Thailand have been quoted in media outlets, including the Asahi Shimbun and ABC News.

 To read his full CV, please click here (updated 23/12/2021).